George Davis Monument: March 1861 Speech: Secession to Preserve Slavery

 In his political life before 1861, Davis was not a member of the regionally dominant Democratic Party, but a Whig.
 Until March 1861, he opposed secession.
 During the election of 1860, he supported a pro-Union, third-party candidate for president.

 However, his position changed during his attendance at the failed Washington Peace Conference in February 1861.

 On March 2, 1861, Davis gave a public speech in Wilmington on secession.
 In it, he declared himself a secessionist.
 He argued that North Carolina should secede in order to preserve slavery:

 "The division must be made on the line of slavery.
 The State must go with the South."

 Conception

 Specious "Lost Cause" inscription on monument.

-The idea for the monument was conceived by Cape Fear 3, United Daughters of the Confederacy (UDC) in 1901 — three years after white mobs used violence to illegally remove a duly elected biracial government during the Wilmington insurrection of 1898, five years after Davis's death and 36 years after the Confederacy's defeat.
+The idea for the monument was conceived by Cape Fear 3, United Daughters of the Confederacy (UDC) in 1901 — three years after white mobs used violence to illegally remove a duly elected biracial government during the Wilmington massacre, five years after Davis's death and 36 years after the Confederacy's defeat.

 Historians have stated that similar monuments are evidence of a wide effort by the UDC and others, long after the failure of the Confederacy, to insert the false Lost Cause Narrative into the cultural memory, announce to nonwhites the final defeat of Reconstruction, and to support white supremacy.

 It took years for the women of Cape Fear 3 to realize their vision.